-However, if for some reason the administrator would like to avoid using EBS, and use the instance storage, then this can be done by removing the default EBS volume suggestion for the cloud director provided by the cluster manager.
+However, if for some reason the administrator would like to avoid using EBS, and use the instance storage, then this can be done by removing the default EBS volume suggestion for the cloud director provided by BCM.
 When doing this, the ephemeral device that is used as the replacement must be renamed.
 It must take over the name that the EBS volume device had before it was removed.

-• In Bright View, this can be done in the EC2 Storages window, which for a cloud director <cloud director hostname> can be viewed and modified via the clickpath:
+• In Base View, this can be done in the EC2 Storages window, which for a cloud director <cloud director hostname> can be viewed and modified via the navigation path: